FAForever/wiki-pages/Development/Game-Development/Bug-Reporting-and-Testing.md

 Create a new lua file called:``` \`init_faf_dev.lua\` ```

-Open it and put inside [this code](http://pastebin.com/zt2x1gC6)
+Open it and put it inside [this code](http://pastebin.com/zt2x1gC6)

 Change line 177 to fit your patch to ``` \`fa\` ```repository on your PC, for example `C:\\Users\\Admin\\Documents\\GitHub\\fa`

 Create a desktop shortcut of ForgedAlliance.exe from ``` \`C:\\ProgramData\\FAForever\\bin\` ```

-Right click the shortcut, go into Properties
+Right-click the shortcut, go into Properties

 In ``` \`Destination\` ``` add ``` \` /init init_faf_dev.lua\` ``` - or whatever youcalled that file